The Crucial Reason To File Trademarks Separately

 This might work well enough for you if you always use your name in conjunction with your logo.
 If another company tried to register your name as a trademark, you might have a case to object.
 But one thing is for certain:

-You will never have the same rights as if you filed the name and logo separately.
+You will never have the same rights as if you filed the federal trademark for the name and logo separately.

 You are filing trademark applications to protect your rights.
-Why would you take a step that blatantly reduces those rights?
+Why would you take a step that blatantly reduces those exclusive rights for your small business?

 At that point you must file both applications.
 That money saved now becomes moot.
-So was cutting a few hundred dollars in expenses worth your while, if you had to spend that money down the road anyway?
+So was cutting a few hundred dollars in expenses during trademark filing worth your while, if you had to spend that money down the road anyway?

-There will come a point when you have to file separate applications for your name and logo.
+There will come a point when you have to file separately for your name and logo during the application process with thee U.S. patent and trademark office.
 Why open your company to possible attacks on your trademark when you can secure it right from the start?
+Learn more on the Common Misconceptions About Trademarking a Name in our full article.

 Real world applications